corinnebosley/env_scanner/README.md

     List environments containing a specific package at a specific version List the entire contents of a single specified environment.

-I haven't quite got it working yet, so the exact co0mmands are still a bit vague and changeable.
+I haven't quite got it working yet, so the exact commands are still a bit vague and changeable.